So here’s the thing. I don’t like plain pumpkin, but I love the subtle flavor of it. Homemade chocolate chip pumpkin bread? Sign me up.

 Pour the liquid ingredients into the dry, and stir with a spatula until mostly combined.
 Add 1 1/2 cups of your chocolate chips, and stir again.

-Pour batter into your greased loaf pans, dividing as evenly as possible.
+Pour batter into your greased nine inch loaf pans, dividing as evenly as possible.
 I use a scale to make it easier for me, but that’s really because I enjoy playing with my scale.
 Sprinkle the remaining chocolate chips over the batter.

 Serve once fully cooled.
 Keep tightly wrapped on your counter for up to three days or freeze for a month.